Pathway to Development

 Program: Youth Learn to Rows are offered weekly throughout the season as a three day session incorporated into our development team practices.
 New youth rowers attend practices with the rest of the youth development team, but for the first three days (more if needed) are given extra attention by a second “learn-to-row” coach to help them grasp the basic skills they need to fully participate with the rest of the team.
 By immersing them with the development team, after three days they have a good idea if rowing is for them and can simply choose to continue on to Stage Two by joining the Development Team full-time.
-Adult Learn to Rows are scheduled based on demand and include 6 sessions over a two week period.
+Adult Learn to Rows are scheduled based on demand and include weekday or weekend sessions.
 Private lessons for both youth and adults are also offered.

 CONTINUE LEARNING TECHNIQUE AND BEGIN LEARNING TO TRAIN

 For athletes who want to join a team, we offer organized training options focused on fun.
 This stage focuses on developing technical skills needed for safety and competency, and then furthering development through challenges with an emphasis on enjoyment of the sport, the healthy benefits for participation and socialization over competition.

 Programs offered: Youth Development, Adult Recreational, and Adaptive.

 Pre-requisite: Learn-to-Row or equivalent experience.
 Ages 12+

 LEARN AND TRAIN-TO-COMPETE

 As rowers progress, we offer more focused training.
 Athletes continue to refine skills, increase strength and conditioning, apply skills and strategies from practice to competition and focus on the process of learning and developing from competitive experiences.
 Athletes compete for the fun, healthy and social aspects of the sport.

 Programs offered: Youth Competitive, Adult Competitive, and Adaptive.